Cosmo/Clippy/README.md

 ## Add other Agents (optional)

 An `*.acs` file includes all required resources (bitmaps, sounds, definitions, etc.) of an agent.
-Unfortunately, this project does not support `*.acs` files, but pull-requests are welcome.
+Unfortunately, this project does not support `*.acs` files, yet.
+But hopefully in the future — pull-requests are welcome.

-Until then, you can convert `*.acs` files with the "[Lebeau Software](http://www.lebeausoftware.org/software/decompile.aspx)" by  Lebeau Software.
+Until then, you can convert `*.acs` files with the "[MSAgent Decompiler](http://www.lebeausoftware.org/software/decompile.aspx)" by  Lebeau Software.
-This software extracts all resources, that we can convert and read.
+This software extracts all resources that we need, from an `*.acs`.
 There are a few steps involved.

 ### Requirements